Joseph G. Ponterotto

-Joseph G. Ponterotto is an American psychologist, author, and professor who coordinates the Mental Health Counseling Program at Fordham University's Graduate School of Education.

-He is licensed as a psychologist and mental health counselor in New York State and previously served as an associate editor of the Journal of Counseling Psychology.
-Ponterotto is currently the coordinator of the Master’s degree program in Mental Health Counseling at Fordham University.
+Joseph G. Ponterotto (born 1958) is an American psychologist, author, and professor.
+He serves as the coordinator of the Master's program in Mental Health Counseling at Fordham University's Graduate School of Education.
+He is a licensed psychologist and mental health counselor in New York State and is a former Associate Editor of the Journal of Counseling Psychology.

 Biography

-Joseph G. Ponterotto was born and raised in the Bronx, New York City.
-In 1976, he entered Iona College in New Rochelle, New York, where he earned a B.A. in psychology in 1980.
-He later entered the counseling psychology programme at the University of California, Santa Barbara as a master's student.
+Joseph G. Ponterotto was born in 1958 and raised in the Bronx, New York City.
+He is the fifth of six children born to an Italian-American family.
+In 1976, he enrolled at Iona College in New Rochelle, New York, earning a Bachelor of Arts in psychology in 1980.
+He subsequently attended the University of California, Santa Barbara, where he entered the counseling psychology graduate program.

-In his first year, Jesus Manuel Casas recommended that Ponterotto transition to the doctoral program, starting in his interest of multicultural counseling and social advocacy.
-From 1981 to 1985, he collaborated with Casas on research within the Chicano community.
-During this time, Ponterotto and Casas discussed their life experiences and concepts such as unearned privilege, culture, oppression, and injustice.
-According to Ponterotto, this experience taught him to reflect on his own heritage, bilingualism, and their connection to elements of life, including identity development and professionalism.
-Casas chaired Ponterotto's doctoral dissertation, "The Effects of Select Parental Variables, Cognitive Home Stimulation, and Teacher-Child Interactive Behavior on the Academic Performance of Low-Income Mexican-American Children."
+During his studies, Ponterotto worked with Jesus Manuel Casas, who encouraged his transition to the doctoral program.
+This collaboration initiated Ponterotto's focus on multicultural counseling.
+Between 1981 and 1985, he collaborated with Casas on research concerning the Chicano community, exploring themes of privilege, acculturation, and inequality.
+Ponterotto has cited this period as significant in his examination of his own heritage and bilingualism in relation to professional identity.
+Casas served as the chair for Ponterotto's doctoral dissertation, which examined the effects of parental variables and teacher-child interaction on the academic performance of low-income Mexican-American children.

-Ponterotto has stated that his commitment during graduate school and his early professional career was reinforced by minority scholars in multicultural research, including Thomas Parham, Janet Helms, William Cross, Derald Wing Sue, and Manuel Casas.
+Ponterotto has noted that his early professional development was influenced by scholars in multicultural research, including Thomas Parham, Janet E. Helms, William Cross, Derald Wing Sue, and Casas.

-According to Ponterotto, discussions with colleagues and students at Fordham University influenced his interest in qualitative research, particularly his interest in qualitative research and how it can inform multicultural counseling.
-Since his arrival in 1987, Ponterotto has cited Fordham leaders such as Leo Goldman and Merle Keitel for creating an academic environment that emphasized qualitative research.
-He expressed that qualitative methods are useful for studying multicultural populations and for exploring topics related to social justice, that values research participants and advances science.
+He has focused on the utility of qualitative methods in studying multicultural populations.
+Ponterotto has attributed his interest in connecting qualitative research with multicultural counseling to his academic environment at Fordham University, citing the influence of colleagues such as Leo Goldman and Merle Keitel.

 Career

-From 1985 to 1987, Ponterotto was an assistant professor of Counseling Psychology within the Department of Educational Psychology at the University of Nebraska–Lincoln.
-In 1987, he joined Fordham University's Graduate School of Education as an assistant professor of Counseling Psychology in the Division of Psychological and Educational Services (PES).
-At Fordham, he was promoted to associate, then to full professor, and has held several administrative positions.
+From 1985 to 1987, Ponterotto was an assistant professor of Counseling Psychology in the Department of Educational Psychology at the University of Nebraska–Lincoln.
+In 1987, he joined the faculty at Fordham University's Graduate School of Education as an assistant professor of Counseling Psychology within the Division of Psychological and Educational Services (PES).
+He was subsequently promoted to Associate Professor and then Professor.
 He currently coordinates the master's degree program in Mental Health Counseling.

-Ponterotto teaches master's and doctoral students in programs such as school psychology, clinical psychology, mental health counseling, school counseling, and counseling psychology.
-He regularly teaches courses in multicultural counseling, psychological measurement and assessment, career counseling, quantitative/qualitative research methods, and the history of psychology.
+Ponterotto instructs master's and doctoral students in school psychology, clinical psychology, mental health counseling, and counseling psychology.
+His teaching areas include multicultural counseling, psychological measurement and assessment, career counseling, quantitative and qualitative research methods, and the history of psychology.